 Then – for a change of pace – these two vintage cars….

-You may remember that time I got lost and ended up sipping tea in a stranger’s kitchen in his beautiful old mansion….
+You may remember that time I got lost and ended up sipping coffee with a stranger in the kitchen of his beautiful old mansion.

 Ebor House was built in 1868 by the Farncombs, a remarkable English-Canadian family which counted two Lord Mayors of London, England, as close relatives.

 Well, there I was at Ebor House again last Saturday, and this time, for a very different reason.